aws-amplify/amplify-js/media/quick_start.md

 ## Configuration

-At the top of your application entry point (typically, `App.js` for a React application) add in the following code before your first [Component](https://reactjs.org/docs/components-and-props.html) in order to configure the library .
+At the entry point of your application (typically `App.js` for a React application) add in the following code before your first [Component](https://reactjs.org/docs/components-and-props.html) in order to configure the library:

 ```
 import Amplify from 'aws-amplify';